The Sickness: Background and recording

 The Sickness was Disturbed's first studio release since the band's formation in 1994.
 Reflecting on the band's early days, lead vocalist David Draiman said in a 2015 interview, "People think it was like this meteoric rise.
 It really wasn't.
 We beat the hell out of ourselves for two or three years as a local band, our own self-promotional mega-machine, every band member in a different venue of the city every time a rock show would come through town, passing out our promotional material — cassettes, stickers, t-shirts, whatever we could.
 [This was] in addition to playing strategically where we thought it made sense and in addition to building our following on the south side of Chicago.
 So there was a long period of time before that and a lot of struggle in a city that wasn't conducive to hard rock and heavy metal.
 Chicago was an alternative town.
 It was Smashing Pumpkins, Local H. It was not metal.
 So we were blacklisted.
 We couldn't even play inner-city clubs.
 We weren't cool enough.
 We were too metal.
 That was something that wasn't considered cool enough.
 We had to force our way in."

 However, as the late 1990s brought a shift in focus in the rock industry toward a heavier sound, the band secured a record deal with Giant Records and Disturbed got their big break.
 Prior to the album's recording, the band sought to refine its sound.
 Lead guitarist Dan Donegan took a different approach than usual and adopted a style that did not incorporate guitar solos: "In the beginning, before we were even signed, I'd solo all over the place and it didn't really work, so I pretty much cut out the solos altogether until the last album or two.
 That's the way it's worked with us.
 Over time we've pushed each other to become better musicians," Donegan said in a 2011 interview with Guitar World.

 According to Draiman, it was challenging for him to become comfortable with writing about the personal themes contained throughout the album's lyrics, saying, "It's very frightening.
 Because here you go, you've decided to be open and bare a part of your soul to these people, and lay it out on a platter for them to observe.
 So until you know that the listeners are getting any part of what you're saying, it's incredibly frightening."
+Draiman's comments reflected the personal nature of the album's lyrical material and his approach to writing about it.